-LAURA SHANNON holds an honours degree in Intercultural Studies (1986) and a postgraduate diploma in Dance Movement Therapy (1990), and trained in Sacred Dance at the Findhorn Foundation in 1987.
-She has been researching and teaching traditional folk dances for over thirty years.
-Laura specialises in Armenian, Greek, Balkan, and Romani (Gypsy) dances, as well as women's dances, ritual dances and the three-measure dances which she believes are connected with the symbol of the Tree of Life.
+LAURA SHANNON holds an honours degree in Intercultural Studies (1986) and a postgraduate diploma in Dance Movement Therapy (1990), trained in Sacred Dance at the Findhorn Foundation in 1987 and has been a faculty member of the Sacred Dance Department there since 1998.
+She has been researching and teaching traditional folk dances for over thirty years, specialising in Armenian, Greek, Balkan, and Romani (Gypsy) dances, as well as women's dances, ritual dances and three-measure dances.
+Laura sees these dances as an ancient mystery school, transmitting information encoded in symbols such as the circle, spiral, zigzag, crescent, and Tree of Life, with roots in the Neolithic civilisation of Old Europe which honoured the Goddess.

 Traditional dances embody an ancient worldview of sustainability, community, and reverence for the earth.
 Laura's teaching seeks to rekindle our understanding of this worldview, to bring greater awareness, gratitude and joy into our dancing and into our lives.
 Coming from cultures which historically have survived many periods of change, these dances teach skills and transmit messages which can guide us lovingly through difficult times.